AndrewJBateman/angular-material-advanced/README.md

 * [Angular Design Patterns – Bridge [Advanced, 2020]](https://www.youtube.com/watch?v=2rQOu9TmuxE)

 * [Eight reasons why you should be using RxJS](https://blog.mimacom.com/eight-reasons-why-you-should-be-using-rxjs/)

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact